 - Estate Tax.
-Colorado estate tax is phased out after December 31, 2004 due to federal tax law changes.
+Colorado estate tax phased out December 31, 2004.
 However, Colorado does have an income tax on estates and trusts.

 - Gift Tax.
 There is no gift tax in Colorado.

 - Local Taxes.
 In addition to state taxes, some counties, cities and special districts impose sales and use, lodging, and/or other taxes.
-For information on contacting city and county tax offices, see "Colorado Sales/Use Tax Rates" (DR 1002).
+For information, see DR 1002.